ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/tutorial_fx_1.md

 If the app doesn't start the test server could be offline.
 In this case you should head over to the <a>server tutorial</a> as well.
-You can check the online status via
-<a href="http://www.websocket.org/echo.html">websocket.org</a>.
-A running Ankor server should return an UUID
+You can check the online status via [websocket.org](http://www.websocket.org/echo.html).
+A running Ankor server should return an UUID upon connecting.
-upon connecting.